 - Impedance levels from both left speakers are combined in this step.
 Assuming that the sum does not exceed the amplifier’s maximum output.

 - Put the speakers in a line and connect them all together.
-Using the resistance values of the two speakers on the left, multiply them.
+Multiplying the resistance values of the two speakers on the left.

 - Play it back.
-This number is calculated by multiplying the number from the third step.
+This number is calculated by multiplying the number by the third step.

 - Do wire the speakers in parallel only if the divisor is within the constraints of your amplifier.
-If it isn’t, you probably wouldn’t be able to use the speakers.
+You probably wouldn’t be able to use the speakers if they weren’t.